 GeneCards Summary for RAP1B Gene

 RAP1B (RAP1B, Member Of RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAP1B include kabuki syndrome 1.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include GTP binding and protein complex binding.
 An important paralog of this gene is RAP2B.

 UniProtKB/Swiss-Prot Summary for RAP1B Gene